Sussy-OS/CooperBrosSSP/AboutSSPs.md

 out with my friends while being stuck at home, and then I found out how- a minecraft server!
 Currently, the server is whitelisted to only friends, but if you ask nicely, I might add you!
+Website: https://james.just-logged-your-ip.lol/ and https://jamespi.carrd.co

 ____________________________________________________________________